sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 4. Corrected Question

-**Do you create Kubernetes Secrets from Azure Key Vault, or do you use another approach?**
+# 4. **Do you create Kubernetes Secrets from Azure Key Vault, or do you use another approach?**

 ## Interview Ready Answer